HugoBlox/theme-academic-cv/content/home/experience.md

   date_end = "2019-08-26"
   description = """

-  This project was developed under the [Google Summer of Code](https://summerofcode.withgoogle.com/) program, which provided funding and assessed the project quality until its completion.
+  Part of the [Google Summer of Code 2019](https://summerofcode.withgoogle.com/) program, which provided funding and organizational support through to completion.

   [See certificate](files/certificate-gsoc19.pdf)  &#183;
   [Completion letter](files/completion-letter-gsoc19.pdf)